daniel-isidro/master_kschool/master_class_33.md

 * **Batch size**

 If batch size is too small, learning is very slow.
-If it's too big, we are near the dataset size, and it stops being stochastic. **Never use batch size over 1000.**
+If it's too big, we are near the dataset size, and it stops being stochastic. **Never use a batch size over 1000**

 ### Convolutional Neural Networks